-In the table below, you can see average annual rates from Ethos for a 10-year term life insurance policy with $1 million in coverage.
+In the table below, you can see average annual rates from life insurance provider Ethos for a 10-year term life insurance policy with $1 million in coverage.
 These sample rates reflect average premiums for both males and females:

 |Age||Annual premium (non-smoker)||Annual premium (smoker)|

 As you can see, average annual life insurance premiums are less expensive for young people and more expensive for older people.
 For smokers, the cost of life insurance is typically double what it costs for non-smokers.